This information explains how to get ready for your telemedicine visit using MSK Telemedicine.Back to top

 Before your telemedicine visit, you’ll need to sign a consent form explaining what you can expect from your telemedicine visit.
 You must sign this form on your own.
 Your caregiver won’t be able to sign the form for you.

-Test your audio and video settings
+Test your settings

 Add a family member, friend, or caregiver